Sjoerd-de-Witte/vb/README.md

 * [Container external presentation week 14](Presentations/container%20-%20eindpresentatie%20Week%2014.pdf)

 ## <a id="paper"></a>The paper
 In the paper, I first helped Martti with writing a section about the method we used.
 Here I wrote about what reinforcement learning is and how it worked.
 I explained the basic principles of reinforcement learning and gave some examples of how it is used.
 Then I explained with Martti's help how the agent worked and how it corresponds with the used environment.
+We then where told by Tony that we didn't need to explain the principle of reinforcement learning since it was not our invetion.
+So we decided to briefly mention the reinforcement principle.

+Later I made the discussion part of the paper.
+I thought this was quite challenging since I never wrote a paper.
+So I first read the results section of the paper and then asked a student who was more famillier with writing papers for some tips.
+He then explained the way a discussion in a paper worked and I wrote the part

 The next thing I did was giving Ayrton guidelines with writing the conclusion.
 Here I gave him some bullet points and structure for the conclusion part of the paper.
 After he wrote it down, I quickly checked the overall message.